-All children in the EYFS are provided with free fruit, daily.
-Water is also provided.
+All children in the EYFS are provided with free fruit through government funding, daily.
+Milk is provided for under 5's and is also government funded.
+Water is provided.

-Nursery children can order a school lunch can bring to school a packed lunch, daily.
+Nursery children can order a school lunch or are asked to bring a school packed lunch, daily.
 Nursery children eat within their class and are supported by appropriate adult ratios and qualified staff during the lunchtime period.

-All Reception-age children are entitled to a universal free school meal.
-These are cooked on-site by Ventrus and need to be ordered online from home.
-By ordering with your child at home, you will know exactly which meal your child is receiving each day, and you will be able to talk to them about the importance of a healthy diet.
+All reception-age children are entitled to a universal free school meal.
+These are cooked off-site by Ventrus and need to be ordered in school on the day by 9.15am.